Peak Performance for Every Season

-Knowing your tire size can save you time and help you to make an informed purchase.
-Your vehicle's original tire size can be found in your owner's manual or on the tire label located on the driver's doorjamb, glove box lid, or inside the fuel hatch.
-If in doubt, consult your local Uniroyal ½ tire retailer or check your sidewall (see diagram below):
+Tire size tells you more than how big your tire is—it tells you what your tire is capable of.
+You can locate your vehicle's original tire size in your owner's manual or on the tire label found on the driver's doorjamb, inside glove box lid, or inside the fuel hatch.
+If in doubt, consult your local Uniroyal tire retailer or check your sidewall.

-Tire Width: The three-digit number refers to the overall width of the tire in millimeters.
+Tire Width: Refers to the overall width of the tire in millimeters.

 Aspect Ratio: The relationship between the tire height and width.
 In this example, the tire height is approximately 60% of the tire width.

 Radial: The letter “R” indicates a radial construction of the carcass plies.
-The carcass plies run across the tire from lip to lip, helping to provide strength, stability, flexibility, and ride comfort.
+In a radial tire, the carcass plies run across the tire from lip to lip, helping to provide strength, stability, flexibility, and ride comfort.

 Wheel Diameter: The number indicates that this tire fits on a wheel with a 16-inch diameter.

 Load Index: The load index can range from 0 to 279 and indicates how much weight the tire is certified to carry at maximum inflation pressure.
 Never buy a tire with a lower load index than your vehicle’s original tire.
-To determine your tire’s load capacity, refer to the load index chart (see below):
+To determine your tire’s load capacity, refer to the load index chart.

-Speed Rating*: The speed rating tells you the top speed at which the tire can operate.
+Speed Rating*: This is the highest speed at which the tire can operate.
 Speed ratings range from Q (lowest) to Z (highest) with one exception: the H rating falls between U and V.

-Mud & Snow: The letters M and S indicate that this tire meets the Rubber Manufacturer's Association's standards for a mud and snow tire.
-The letters can be found in the following combinations: M+S, M/S, and M&S. All-season tires carry this mark.
+Mud & Snow: The letters M and S indicate that this tire meets the Rubber Manufacturers Association's standards for a mud and snow tire, making it an all-season tire.
+The letters can be found in the following combinations: M+S, M/S and M&S.

 Note that a separate, severe snow marking appears on winter tires that are designated for severe snow applications.